There are rifles that are necessary, others that are nice to own, and some you must keep on hand. A…Read More >

 I have owned some type of Remington 700 rifle for more than 40 years.
 I enjoy the smooth action and excellent accuracy of these rifles.
 My most recent addition is a Remington SPS Varmint rifle with 26-inch barrel.
 I am pleased with the operation and accuracy.
-In fact, this is the single most accurate Remington rifle I have ever owned, but I still want to make it even better.
-This is a serious hunting rifle with much to recommend.
-With the Hornady ELD .308 loading, the Remington consistently groups less than an inch for three shots at 100 yards.
-The only drawback was the stock.
-The fit wasn’t what I would have liked it to be.
+In fact, this is the single most accurate Remington rifle I have ever owned, but I still wanted to make it even better.
+I found the answer with a Hogue Overmold stock.

 Half of the fun in predator hunting is finding the right setup for your gun and matching it to the perfect load.
 Will you be hunting at night?
 How fast will you need to make follow-up shots if a second or third coyote runs in?
 Do you want to keep the pelt afterward?
 How long can you shoot?
 What if a dog runs by a close range?
 Will you keep a shotgun close at hand?
 These are just a few of the questions that demonstrate the versatility of predator hunting.
 While you are pondering the answers to where and how you want to hunt, here are five top choices for your next predator gun.